B.A. in Journalism Major

-Majors take 40 hours of required J/MC courses -- 11 required courses and three J/MC electives.
+Majors take 40 hours of required journalism (J/MC) courses — 11 required courses and three J/MC electives.
 Each student is is assigned a faculty adviser who will review the student's program.

-Additional Journalism and Mass Communication requirements for graduation include the completion of 400 internship hours, under the guidance of an internship coordinator.
+Additional journalism requirements for graduation include the completion of 400 internship hours, under the guidance of an internship coordinator.

 Majors are eligible for the Washington Semester Program at American University in Washington, D.C., which carries 12 credits and internship hours; and may also participate in St. Bonaventure's study abroad programs or the Oxford Summer Program.